Follow Intuiface:

 To supercharge data structures, Intuiface Headless CMS introduces the novel notion of a "variant".
 This feature greatly simplifies the entry and management of data that can vary based on certain conditions, such as time of day or language.
 It's beyond the scope of this article to describe how variants work, but you'll find them critical to many of your experiences and a breeze to adopt.

-But what about experiences that need to be resilient in the face of unstable network connections?
+But what about experiences that need resilience in the face of unstable network connections?
 If the CMS is in the cloud, doesn't it require connectivity at all times?
-For many CMSs, this is the case - but not with Headless CMS.
-In our case, a local copy of the cloud-hosted master is stored on each device running Intuiface Player.
+This is the case for many CMSs, this is the case - but not with Headless CMS.
+In our case, a local copy of the cloud-hosted master is stored on each Intuiface Player device.
 The experience isn't actually pulling content from the cloud; it's pulling content from the local copy.
 The local copy, meanwhile, is synchronized with the master.
 Changes made on the web work their way down to each device - but if network connectivity is lost, an Intuiface experience can still operate as if the connection was live thanks to the local copy.

 Learning to use Headless CMS

-Every trial and paid Intuiface account - regardless of Platform tier - can use Headless CMS.
+Regardlessof Platform tier, every trial and paid Intuiface account can use Headless CMS.
 The main difference across Platform tiers is the number of variants you can create and the number of content editors you can manage.
 Big picture, nothing prevents you from using Headless CMS in your next project.

-Interested in going to the next level?
-Check out our two-part Headless CMS deep dive, created for Interactive 2022, Intuiface's annual User Conference.
-Watch as our product expert and Customer Success Manager Sebastien Meunier builds a project in real-time, giving you tips and tricks along the way.
+Are you interested in going to the next level?
+Checkout our two-part Headless CMS deep dive.
+Watch as our product expert and Customer Success Manager, Sebastien Meunier, builds a project in real-time, giving you tips and tricks along the way.
 Watch the videos below:

-Considering how powerful and valuable a content management system can be, we wouldn't be surprised if you're using one in your next project.
-Give Headless CMS a try to see what you think.
+Considering how powerful and valuable a content management system can be, we wouldn't be surprised if you use one in your next project.
+Give Intuiface Headless CMS a try to see what you think.

 Want to try Intuiface?